chrisrichardson/git-novice/_episodes/07-remotes.md

 ~~~
 {: .output}

-The complete history (such that it is) of our repository has now been
-transferred to the online repository.
-We can look at it using the web
-interface of bitbucket, which can be quite informative.

 > ## Password Managers
 >
 > If your operating system has a password manager configured, `git push` will